-The onset of flu symptoms can happen quickly, with some people developing symptoms to the virus.
+The onset of flu symptoms can happen quickly, with some people developing symptoms

 If you become sick, it’s important that you know how to differentiate flu symptoms from common cold symptoms.
 Flu and cold symptoms can be similar, but cold symptoms are usually milder.
 In addition, cold symptoms come on gradually.

 It’s different with the flu.
 Not only is the onset of symptoms abrupt, but the flu also causes symptoms that might not occur with the common cold.